YosiSF/EinsteinDB/README.md

 It can write data at speeds up to 5 milliseconds per row.
 P99 latency is 0.5 milliseconds, which is faster than any other database on the market. \
 EinsteinDB also has features that make it unique, such as the ability to read data in parallel, to write data in a concurrent manner, with time traveling queries, and to support the use of causets.

 Unlike Galileo, JanusGraph, and AllegroGraph, EinsteinDB implements and EinsteinML language model for a persistence file.
-Unlike HyPerDB, MongoDB, Arango, and BoltDB, EinsteinDB does not require a schema to be defined. \
+Unlike HyPerDB, MongoDB, Arango, and BoltDB, EinsteinDB does not require a Schema to be defined. \
 Causets are similar to tuplespaces and allow individuals to read their writes, and allow multiple individuals to write optimize in parallel universes. \

 # Database Choice for Petabytes and Beyond